dataluscorp/browser/docs/code-quality/coding-style/format_cpp_code_with_clang-format.rst

 Options are explicitly defined `in clang-format itself <https://github.com/llvm-mirror/clang/blob/e8a55f98df6bda77ee2eaa7f7247bd655f79ae0e/lib/Format/Format.cpp#L856>`__.
-If the options are changed in clang upstream, this might cause some changes in the Firefox tree.
+If the options are changed in clang upstream, this might cause some changes in the Datalus tree.
 For this reason, it is best to use the mozilla-provided binaries.

 Manual formatting